Stop the itching: What you need to know about allergies in dogs

 What is it?

 Atopic dermatitis is an allergic reaction to certain substances in the environment, including pollen, moulds, dust mites and even animal dander (skin or hair fragments).
-It is somewhat similar to hay fever in humans.
+The immune process is similar to hay fever or eczema in humans.

-Dogs can come into contact with the environmental substance through either inhalation (via the mouth or nose) or direct contact (via the skin).
-In most cases of atopic dermatitis, the microscopic allergens penetrate directly through the skin.
+Dogs are exposed to the allergen either through inhalation (via the mouth or nose) or direct contact (via the skin).
+In most cases of atopic dermatitis, the microscopic allergens penetrate directly through the skin, which is often compromised through impaired skin barrier function.

 Atopic allergies can occur seasonally or all year around depending on the presence of the allergen.
 Whenever there is a higher concentration of the substance in the animal’s environment, e.g. pollen in the air, the body releases excess histamine which then prompts symptoms such as itchiness.